Existence of multisoliton solutions of the gravitational Hartree equation in three dimensions: Introduction

+called the ground state.
 It is proved in \cite{Lionsminizingdescriptionofgroundstate} that this $Q$ can also be characterized as the radial minimizer of the Hamiltonian subject to a given $L^2$ norm.
 More precisely, it minimizes

 among all $u \in H^1$ with the same $L^2$ norm as $Q$.
-Using \eqref{eq symmetry} we can construct a family of ground state solitary waves.
-The ground state solitary wave is orbitally stable as proved in \cite{orbitalstability}.
+Another property of $Q$ is the exponential decay: Using \eqref{eq symmetry} we can construct a family of ground state solitary waves.

-The next object of interest is the multisolitary wave, which can be roughly understood as the sum of several solitary waves.
+The main object of interest in this paper is the multisolitary wave, or multisoliton, which can be roughly understood as the sum of several solitary waves.

-Multisolitary waves are important because they reflect the long time dynamics of the solution.
-For nonlinear dispersive PDEs such as the generalized Korteweg-de Vries equation (gKdV), the nonlinear Schr\"odinger equation (NLS), and the nonlinear wave equation (NLW), it was conjectured that a generic solution evolves asymptotically as the sum of a radiation term (which behaves like the solution to the linear equation) and multisolitary waves.
-There are substantial materials on the subject of soliton resolution.
-We list \cite{TaoNLS}, \cite{Taosoliton}, \cite{BPstabilityNLS}, \cite{KsolitarywavesofNLS}, \cite{MartelgKdV}, \cite{DKMwaveodd} and \cite{JendreyLawrieNLW} for reference.
+Multisolitary waves are expected to be important components of generic solutions as claimed in the soliton resolution conjecture.
+It plays an crucial role when we try to understand the long time behavior of solutions.
+We cite \cite{Taosoliton}, \cite{solitonresolutionNLS}, \cite{TaoNLS}, \cite{JendreyLawrieNLW}, \cite{DKMwaveodd} and \cite{solitonresolutionmKdV} as references for some partial results on soliton resolution for some nonlinear dispersive equations.
+Another aspect is to study the existence and stability of solutions that approach given multisolitons.
+In this direction, \cite{KsolitarywavesofNLS}, \cite{MartelgKdV} and \cite{NsolitonKleinGordon} proved the existence of solutions that asymptotically approach multisoliton with constant and distinct speeds for the nonlinear Schr\"odinger equation (NLS), the generalized Korteweg-de Vries equation (gKdV) and the nonlinear Klein Gordon equation (NLKG), respectively.
+Moreover, \cite{StabilityNLS1d} and \cite{MMTstabilityforgKdV} studied the stability of such multisoliton solutions.
+The general expectation is that multisolitons are orbitally stable if the speeds are separated.

-However, the long time dynamics for the Hartree equation is largely unknown.
-One of the difficulties is the so-called long range effect of \eqref{eq hartree}.
-For some other equations such as (NLS), the sum of two ground state solitary waves moving away at a constant speed solves the equation up to a term that decays exponentially in time.
-But for the Hartree equation, since
+We point out that the above literature only considered equations with local nonlinearity.
+For such equations, the sum of two ground state solitary waves moving away at a constant speed solves the equation up to a term that decays exponentially in time.
+This reflects that the nonlinearity does not affect the asymptotic behavior dramatically.
+On the other hand, the long time behavior of the Hartree equation is difficult to study because of the long range effect of the nonlinearity.
+More precisely, we have

-the sum of two solitary waves does not satisfy the equation in a satisfactory sense.
-We will give a quantitative estimate of such errors in Lemma \ref{lem localization}.